Groundhog Day is a fun way to talk about seasons, nature, animals, and traditions with our families.

 There are a few go-to groundhogs for the big prediction.

 Ontario’s Wiarton Willy also has a pretty big following.
 You can find out more on the town’s website page dedicated to Wiarton Willie here.
+(They often offer a live feed of the event; just remember the time zone differences.)

 New Brunswick tried to start a tradition with Oromocto Ollie a few years ago, but I think the prognosticating paparazzi were too much for him.